gangdong/gangdong.github.io/README.md

 ### rawpost theme
 It is built by <a href = "https://jekyllrb.com/">Jekyll</a> and deployed on GitHub Pages, based on the <a href = "https://github.com/gangdong/jekyll-theme-rawposts">rawposts</a> theme.
 I wrote the theme by myself on the basis of <a href = "https://github.com/samarsault/plainwhite-jekyll">plainwhite</a>, there is a series of posts on this blog explain how the blog was created and the theme was made.
 You can view them if you are interested.<br><br>

+Welcome fork and use, if you have any suggestion or improvement for this theme, please raise issues or PR to me.
+<br><br><br>

+Copyright © 2021 David Dong's Blog  |  Github Project  powered by Jekyll